paul-g/brabble/performance-aware-programming/Readme.md

 This is a set of four introductory lectures on Performance Aware Programming.

 #### Lecture 1 - Measuring

  Defines performance and looks at how we can measure it in our programs using various Linux builtins and Java method calls.
 The [accompanying example](src/lecture1) shows the impact of the loop interchange optimisation on the performance of matrix multiplication.
 A script is provided to run the experiment for varying input sizes and plot the results.

+####Lecture 2 -- Algorithms

+We look at the Discrete Knapsack problem and we show just how large the performance impact of clever algorithms can be: we start by developing a Complete Search version and then optimise this to cache re-ocurring subproblems (cf. Dynamic Programming) to great effect.

+#### Lecture 3 -- Hardware

+We analyse the impact of the underlying hardware on the performance of our programs.
+In particular we investigate how understanding the cache hierarchy and CPU architecture can help us write code which is more easily optimised by the JVM.

 ### In Progress
 These lectures are in progress and will be uploaded after they have been presented.

-*  __Lecture 2 -- Algorithms__ -- the impact of smart programs on performance
-   implemented
-* __Lecture 3 -- Hardware__ -- the impact of the underlying hardware on the
-   performance of our programs
 * __Lecture 4 -- Tools__ -- how to get the most of our tools when programming

 Compiling the slides requires pandoc >= 1.12.
 Example: